hkellaway/HNKGooglePlacesAutocomplete/README.md

 HNKGooglePlacesAutocomplete is an Objective-C wrapper for the Google Places Autocomplete API.
 It was inspired by [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete) with the intention of modernizing the implementation.
 HNKGooglePlacesAutocomplete encapsulates the same core functionality - Google Place Autocomplete suggestions and Google Place-to-CLPlacemark translation - with a more layered and pod-first approach.

 Improvements include:
-- Use of modern, vetted pods (AFNetworking, Mantle)
+- Modern, vetted pods utilized (AFNetworking, Mantle)
 - Code is well-tested using Kiwi
+- Documentation is thorough
-- Example project does not use the deprecated UISearchDisplayController
+- Example project does not use the deprecated `UISearchDisplayController`
-- Designed with reusability and Cocoapods in mind
+- Designed for reusability and dissemination with Cocoapods

 ## Communication